ilentt/xmldata/XML_folder_to_product.md

 	</datafile>
 </datafiles>
 ```
 **Note:** Data file have two type data are xml data and image.
 You must define exactly path link to data.
 If you configuration correctly the result will be same with below result.
 Gray icon meaning data is disabled, blue icon meaning enable and already to use.

-More detail
+References document

 #### Result after define data file
 ![result after define data file](https://i.imgur.com/gs34Ezb.png)